-- An individual induction plan leading to application for a Preliminary CLAD Multiple or Single Subject credential or a Preliminary B/CLAD Multiple Subject Credential in two years or less. - Provision for a trained support provider to confidentially assist the intern for a minimum of 30 hours per school year. - Cohort collegiality through special intern sections of some teacher education courses and through new teacher support meetings. - 4.
-Unique, flexible student teaching experience that begins in October rather than August and extends over two semesters allowing for breaks as needed because of school pressures and responsibilities. - Supervision and support of the intern program coordinator.
+- An individual plan leading to application for a Preliminary Multiple or Single Subject credential or a Preliminary B/CLAD Multiple Subject Credential in two years or less. - Provision for a trained support provider to confidentially assist the intern for a minimum of 30 hours per school year. - Cohort collegiality through special intern sections of some teacher education courses and through new teacher support meetings. - Unique, flexible student teaching experiences in employment setting. - 5.
+Professional development resources. - Supervision and support of the intern program coordinator.